cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-pwnagetool.md

 ## Downloads

 - The versions of [PwnageTool](https://mega.nz/folder/k4FAXCIB#Fk7pxs6ikYzL3YBvAGX5ig/folder/swVhVKYB) for your platform from the r/LegacyJailbreak archives
-    - If you're using a iPhone 2G or iPod Touch 1/2, download PwnageTool 3.1.5.
+    - If you're using a iPhone 2G or iPod Touch 1/2 or jailbreaking iPhone OS 2, download PwnageTool 3.1.5.

 ## Installing PwnageTool